Dysphagia

 Treatments vary depending on the cause of the dysphagia.
 Swallowing rehabilitation strategies can be used in some cases.
 If a patient is unable to swallow safely despite rehabilitation strategies, medical or surgical intervention may be necessary.

-Dr. Walter M. Bain and staff welcome you and thank you for choosing us as your San Antonio health care provider.
+Need an ENT in San Antonio?
+We can help.Explore your options with Walter M Bain, MDDr.
+Walter M. Bain and staff welcome you and thank you for choosing us as your San Antonio health care provider.
 Dr. Bain is a Board Certified Otolaryngologist (also known as an ENT or Ears, Nose, and Throat specialist) in private practice in San Antonio since 1981.
+Call us today at 210-696-HEAR (4327). |

 As a matter of policy we do not answer medical questions over the Internet or by e-Mail.†